compusciencing/compusciencing.github.io/_posts/2019-07-31informative-robotics-game.md

 ---
 layout: post
-title: Robotics Game
+title: "Proposal: Robotics Game"
-author: Normandy Rivver
 tags: ["csc596", "robotics", "game", "transformable", "msu", "proposal"]
+author: "Normandy Rivver"
 ---

 Working with Dr. Clark, my research project will involve learning and implementing various JavaScript libraries to create an interactive game teaching user’s about robotics.
 The main library I will use is a 2D game framework called [phaser.io](https://phaser.io/).
 With phaser.io I will achieve certain project goals, such as building a robotic car with extendable wheel-legs, allowing users to create and configure their own unique robotic cars, and a health bar for keeping track of a vehicle's health during game play.
 To complete some of these project goals, the project will rely on both [Matter.js](http://brm.io/matter-js/), a 2D physics engine for the web, and [Svelte.js](https://svelte.dev/), a library for building user interfaces.
 This is not an exhaustive list of libraries I will use and only serves as a guide to current project goals.
 The goal is to create an interactive environment allowing users to build a robot with transformable wheels to traverse a different terrains.